Testing

 Testing with Effects

-This is where Loon's testing story gets genuinely interesting.
-In most languages, testing code that does IO means reaching for a mocking library, setting up dependency injection, or restructuring your code to accept interfaces.
-In Loon, you just use effects.
+This is where Loon's testing story turns genuinely interesting.
+In most languages, testing code that touches the outside world means reaching for a mocking library, wiring up dependency injection, or reshaping your code around interfaces.
+In Loon, you reach for effects you already have.

-The idea is simple: if your code performs effects instead of doing IO directly, you can swap in a test handler that provides canned responses.
-The function under test never knows the difference.
+The principle is one sentence: if your code performs effects instead of doing IO directly, you can wrap it in a test handler that returns canned answers.
+The function under test never notices the substitution.

 LOON